The Sticks Nebraska Kayak Anglers Information and Rules

 The fish’s lip must be touching the upright vertical end of the measuring board, with the mouth closed.
 If a judge is unable to ascertain with certainty that fish’s lip or mouth is touching the measuring board fence, a 1” penalty will be assessed.
 Photographs of fish with the lip not touching the vertical end of the measuring board will not be scored.
 Photographs of fish with the mouth not closed shall be penalized up to 1 inch.

 The fish’s tail may be either pinched or laying naturally on the measuring board, but the tail must be laying flat against the measuring board.
 Photographs of fish with the tail not laying flat on the measuring board will not be scored.

-Photographs can be taken by either digital phone or camera.
+Photographs must be taken with your digital phone and submitted through the TourneyX app.
 It is the angler’s sole responsibility to turn in a clear photograph for each fish being considered.
 Photos that are blurry, overexposed, dark or taken at a bad angle will be judged as accurately as possible, but may result in less than optimal results due to the quality of the photo, as the official measurements are at the discretion of the Tournament Official or his designee.

 The angler’s hand may appear on the fish in the photograph, as long as the mouth, tail, and eye are clearly visible and the hand is not excessively covering markings of the fish.
 If the fish has an eye injury, dead looking eye, or it’s glossed over.
 The angler will need to flip the fish and take a photo of the good eye (full fish), in addition to the regular photo.
 Securing the fish with any portion of a hand under the fish’s gill flap is prohibited.